 Protecting Your Assets: LLC vs. Umbrella Policy

-- Setting up as an LLC – As the name suggests, formally incorporating as a limited liability corporation limits the personal liability of a business’s owners in the event that the business is sued.
+- Setting up as an LLC: As the name suggests, formally incorporating as a limited liability corporation limits the personal liability of a business’s owners if the business is sued.
 Instead, only the assets held by the company are at risk.
 LLCs may also provide some benefits to the business owners in terms of tax structure, but LLC registration requires yearly registration fees with your state.

 Landlord insurance is a wise decision regardless of this choice because it provides baseline coverage for common types of claims the landlord may encounter.
 For protection beyond that, landlords will need to weigh the costs (i.e., annual LLC registration costs vs. umbrella insurance premiums) relative to the benefits of each approach.